Afsheen28/tech-511-cloud-linux/what -is-cloud/README.md

 On-premises: In control of everything but also responsible.
 Example of tasks that the software can do: data, applications, runtime, middleware, o/s, virtualisation, servers, storage and networking.

-Iaas: You manage data, applications, runtime, middleware, o/s.
+IaaS: You manage data, applications, runtime, middleware, o/s.
 Provider manages virtualisation, servers, storage, networking.
 An example is a vm.

-Paas: You manage data and applications.
+PaaS: You manage data and applications.
 Provider manages runtime, middleware, o/s, virtualisation, server, storage and networking.
 An example is an app service.
 To make sure security top-notch, you need to make sure the code is secure and runs without errors.

 SaaS: You manage the data.
 Provider manages applications, runtime, middleware, o/s, virtualisation, servers, storage and networking.
 A few examples are, ServiceNow, SalesForce, Office365.
 You run the code.